William Sutherland

 The best tools are custom designed for the job.
 CAD should be no different

-I first wrote some of this text back in 1999 (it is now May 2007) and the cad market has changed surprisingly little, apart from now most Architect Practices have some CAD software.
-The uptake of 3D design software has been slower than expected, given the ready availability of high performance personal computers and graphic cards at relatively low cost, although the recent emergence of Revit as Autodesk's main 3D building product could change that.
+I first wrote some of this text back in 1999 (it is now 2012) and the cad market has changed little, apart from now most Architect Practices have some CAD software.
+The uptake of 3D design software has been slower than expected, given the ready availability of high performance personal computers and graphic cards at relatively low cost, although the recent emergence of Revit as Autodesk's main 3D building product is slowly changing that, along with the UK government's sudden interest in 'BIM' (whatever you think the acronym stands for ;-)

 The best 3D design packages are a lot cheaper than they were in real terms but still appear expensive to many Architect Practices because of the investment in training and maintenance (or 'subscription' as they now like to call it ;-) that they require.